gaurav-g-alva/SMLDS_LAB/EXP_1/HousePrice.md

     iqr=q3-q1
     print(f"the interquartile (IQR) of house price is ${iqr:,.2f}\n") except FileNotFoundError:
-    print("File not found.please check the fiel path") except pd.errors.EmptyDataError:
+    print("File not found.please check the file path") except pd.errors.EmptyDataError:
     print("File is empty or corrupted") except Exception as e: